Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: THEORETICAL FORMULATION

 where $\hat{\sigma}_-$ is the left circular polarization unit vector, $\tau$ is chirped pulse width, $\omega_{G}$ and $\omega_{D}$ are the corresponding carrier frequencies, $\alpha_{G}$ and $\alpha_{D}$ are the linear temporal chirp of the first and second pulse respectively.
 Specifically, the linear temporal chirp denotes the sweep rate of the laser from a negative detuning to a positive detuning or vice-versa.
 The spatial profiles of the two beams $E_G(r)$ and $E_D(r)$ are taken to be a SG and LG$_0^{1}$, respectively, expressed as

-where $E_{G}^0$ and $E_{D}^0$ are the amplitude, and the beam waist of each beam is denoted by $w_{G}$ and $w_{D}$, and $\phi$ is the phase difference between the two beams, which we have taken $\phi = \pi/2$.
+where $\mathcal{E}_{G}^0$ and $\mathcal{E}_{D}^0$ are the amplitude, $n$ is an integer which denotes the flatness of the Gaussian top.
+The value $n>1$ resembles the super-Gaussian or flat top beams and we have taken $n = 2$.
+The beam waist of each beam is denoted by $w_{G}$ and $w_{D}$, the orbital angular momentum index $l = 1$, and $\phi$ is the phase difference between the two beams, which we have taken $\pi/2$.
 The SG beam transfers the population from the ground state to the excited state, and the LG beam depletes the excited state population to the ground state.
-In the presence of the two beams, the time-dependent Hamiltonian of the system under electric dipole approximation is given as